10 must-know tips for a successful Thanksgiving dinner, plus a whole menu of traditional recipes with video tutorials.

-It’s two weeks until the biggest cooking day of the year!
+It’s almost the biggest cooking day of the year!
 As someone who loves spending time in the kitchen, this is an exciting countdown.
-Perhaps it isn’t the same for you.
-Today I’m sharing some of my tips to make your Thanksgiving meal a success.
+Perhaps it isn’t the same for you, but either way I’ve got you covered with some of my tips to make your Thanksgiving meal a success.

 Did you know?
 For a frozen turkey to be considered “fresh” it can have been frozen up to a year in advance.
 Purchasing a never frozen turkey guarantees that your meat really is fresh and will produce not only a more juicy turkey, but will also require less cooking time.